 User reviews

-Customers that use Sesame mainly praise it on its time tracking and leave request features rather than its performance management system.
-They say that it’s great to be able to view information in a variety of formats and that you can choose who is giving feedback during performance reviews.
+Customers that use Sesame mostly praise its time tracking and leave request features rather than its performance management system.
+They say that it’s helpful to view information in various formats and that you can choose who is giving feedback during performance reviews.
 However, many users also mention that the mobile app crashes, the dashboard can be confusing to use and there is a lack of administrator permissions, which means lower-level employees could make changes.

 Pricing